Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 When something doesn't work the way I expect (e.g., I don't like the outcome, or I think something is off), before blaming and pushing away responsibilities to others, I want to reflect on it and identify the root of the issue.
-What could I do to make the situation a bit better?
+What could I do to make the situation better?

 ---